No. 5 Stanford beats rival Cal 79-65 for weekend sweep

 But Cal responded with more energy on both ends after Stanford took the first game of the Battle of the Bay on Friday night in lopsided fashion, holding the Bears to season-lows in points and field-goal percentage at 27.3.
 The 33-point victory was Stanford’s largest margin in the rivalry since a 78-45 win Jan.
 2, 2011.

+“We’re just motivating each other each time out and we weren’t happy how we came out on Friday,” Cal guard Cailyn Crocker said.

-Still, VanDerveer considered it only a “halftime” of sorts afterward Friday considering the teams had to play again so soon.
-In the initial meeting VanDerveer became the first women’s coach with 500 regular-season victories in a single conference having accomplished the feat in the Pac-12 — formerly the Pac-10.
+VanDerveer considered it only a “halftime” of sorts afterward Friday considering the teams had to play again so soon.
+In the initial meeting she became the first women’s coach with 500 regular-season victories in a single conference having accomplished the feat in the Pac-12 — formerly the Pac-10.

-Cal scored 13 points off Stanford’s 11 first-half turnovers to stay within 36-29 at halftime despite Stanford shooting 52% in the initial two quarters.
+Cal wanted to be disruptive defensively and scored 13 points off Stanford’s 11 first-half turnovers to stay within 36-29 at halftime despite Stanford shooting 52% in the initial two quarters.

+“If we were playing perfect in January, I might as well just retire or something,” VanDerveer said.

 Stanford has won nine of the last 11 against Cal overall but the teams had split the previous two season series.